AVsitter/AVsitter/AVsitter2/BUILD_GUIDE.md

 - **Python 2.7**.
 It comes in most distributions, e.g. for Debian or Ubuntu use `sudo apt-get install python`; if it isn't available in yours, try this link: <https://www.python.org/downloads/>. **Important:** Python 3.x won't work; only Python 2.x will.
 Usually Python 2 and Python 3 can be installed side-by-side.
 - **make**.
 It comes in most distributions, e.g. for Debian or Ubuntu use `sudo apt-get install make`; if it isn't available in yours, try this link: <https://www.gnu.org/software/make/#download>
 - **GNU cpp**.
 It comes in most distributions, e.g. for Debian or Ubuntu use `sudo apt-get install cpp`.
 If it isn't available in yours, or you have trouble installing it, you can instead use **mcpp**, which is much more lightweight and is included in most distributions.
 It is also available at this link: <http://mcpp.sourceforge.net/download.html>.
 - [**LSL-PyOptimizer**](https://github.com/Sei-Lisa/LSL-PyOptimizer).
-Currently the latest master branch is used to create the releases, which you can download by clicking on "Clone or Download" in the top right of the linked page.
+Currently the latest master branch is used to create the releases, which you can download by clicking on the `Code` button near the top right of the linked page.

 ### For Mac OS/X